vannguyengd/gooddata-ui/website/versioned_docs/version-6.3.0/ht_create_your_first_visualization.md

 > **Careful:** If you are only using the [development proxy](cors.md#on-your-local-dev-machine), you will still need to autenticate users by going to `/account.html` or by calling the `sdk.user.login()` method, and filling in valid GoodData credentials.

-**Also**, note that older browsers and MSIE are not supported by `create-react-app`.
-You have to configure the development server to support browsers you want.
-Read more about [browser support](https://create-react-app.dev/docs/supported-browsers-features/).
+**NOTE:** `create-react-app` does not support Microsoft Internet Explorer and older browsers.
+You have to configure the development server to support the browsers that you want to use.
+For more information, see [Create React App - Supported Browsers and Features](https://create-react-app.dev/docs/supported-browsers-features/).

 ## Step 5.
 Start the development server